PXG-Arma/Website/README.md

 This repository contains source files for the PXG web site.
 It is also the place where its development happens.
 The site is deployed in repo [PXG-Arma/PXG-Arma.github.io](https://github.com/PXG-Arma/PXG-Arma.github.io).

-To deploy the website, PHP sources need to be compiled to HTML, possibly with the help of the tools listed below.
+To deploy the web site, PHP sources need to be compiled to HTML, possibly with the help of the tools listed below.

 ## Building